One more evidence of systemic racism.

 It brings me joy to know that we are not alone in this struggle.
 I am thankful for people of other communities who are fighting with us, but we need more allies.
 We need our friends no matter the color of their skin to speak out against injustice.

-When you see racism in action, do not stay silent – call it out.
+When you see systemic racism in action, do not stay silent – call it out.
 When you see us kneeling or protesting, do not try to stop us – join us.

 Educate yourself on the injustices that we face every day, so you can become an ally.
-Help us grow stronger as a community by supporting black businesses.
+Help us grow stronger as a community by supporting Black businesses.
 Let’s build a better world for our children.
 Together, we will rise.

 Related post: How companies can be anti-racist.